Gordon runs for 271 yards as Oklahoma State tops Cincinnati 45-13 in Bedlam tune-up

-Gordon joined Barry Sanders as the only Oklahoma State players to rush for at least 250 yards in consecutive games.
-He has rushed for at least 100 yards in five straight contests and gained 858 yards from scrimmage the past three games.
+Gordon joined Barry Sanders as the only Cowboys to rush for at least 250 yards in consecutive games.
+He has rushed for at least 100 yards in five straight contests and has gained 858 yards from scrimmage the past three games.

+As the statistics and accolades have piled up, Oklahoma State coach Mike Gundy has remained intent on keeping his budding sophomore star focused.

+“He’s not arrived, but we have to give him credit for what he’s done,” he said.
+“It’s not like it’s the first game he’s done this, but I’ve told him, and I’ll tell him again when I see him tomorrow or Monday, he has to stay hungry and he has to stay humble, period.
+Or you’ll get your block knocked off.”

 Leon Johnson III had five catches for 149 yards and Brennan Presley scored two touchdowns — one rushing and one receiving — for the Cowboys (6-2, 4-1 Big 12), who moved into a five-way tie for the conference lead.